 By linking a funding source to your PayPal account, you give us continuous permission to automatically charge that funding source (subject to this user agreement and the terms of any mandate (e.g. bank direct debit) used by the provider of that funding source to set up and maintain that authority) for the required value of the electronic money:

-- the payment amount (plus all transaction fees payable to us) when you use your account to send a payment to another user; and
+- The payment amount (plus all transaction fees payable to us) when you use your account to send a payment to another user.

-- any amounts you owe us arising from your activity as a recipient of payments using our services, if you are registered with PayPal as resident in the UK; and
+- Any amounts you owe us arising from your activity as a recipient of payments using our services.

 We may charge the funding source again if the previous attempt failed.
 If you cancel any continuous permission from your funding source, you will reimburse us for the value of any electronic money we've already issued for which a charge from that funding source remains outstanding.